eufrankoficial/dacxi-test/README.md

 ## Installation

-Clone this project on your local enviroment
+Clone this project on your local environment

 run